Flashyyyyyy/Eac-Bypass/README.md

-You will need CrytoLib It's not included this will get detected probaly soon when someone sends it to EAC.
+You will need CrytoLib It's not included this will get detected probaly soon.